StevenDXC/DxLoadingButton/README.md

 # DxLoadingButton

-android button width loading animation,and successful or failed animation.
+android button to loading view with animation,and load successful/failed animation

 Demo:
 ---